-Companies need to have well established internal principles in place which can serve as a reference point to have efficient and productive agile supply chain management
+Companies need to have well established internal principles in place, which can serve as a reference point to have efficient and productive agile supply chain management.

 These principles may be based on a market study and a review of all previous situations when the business faces many difficulties in the leadership of its supply chain management.
-These principles should enable the company to make quick changes to their process without disturbing other parts of the organization.
+These principles should enable the company to make quick changes to its process without disturbing other parts of the organization.

-They should also allow the company to adjust to sudden changes in raw material quantities, customer demands, increase in transportation cost like strikes by unions or accident of their carriers, increase in petroleum costs and natural calamities like floods or storms
+They should also allow the company to adjust to sudden changes in raw material quantities, customer demands, increase in transportation cost like strikes by unions or accident of their carriers, increase in petroleum costs and natural calamities like floods or storms.

 List of Some of these Factors in Agile Supply Chain

 An agile supply chain will take into consideration not only above mentioned factors but a wide range of micro as well as macro factors.
 Below is a list of some of these factors